mouse0270/bootstrap-notify/README.md

-I just wanted to give everyone an update due to the amount of views/pull request this has gotten, I thought I would post this update.
-I recently had a death within my family, this put me behind in both my work and business.
-I may not be able to review many updates or issues until the end of the month.
-Thank you for your understanding.

 # Bootstrap Growl
 This is a simple pluging that turns standard Bootstrap alerts into "Growl-like" notifications.

 ## Bower Officially Supported
 I would like to thank [Błażej Krysiak](https://github.com/IjinPL) for doing this!